Dependency Auto-Injection

 use support\Container;

-// Instances created with the new keyword cannot be dependency injected
+// Instances created with new cannot use dependency injection

 $user_service = new UserService;

-// Instances created with the new keyword cannot be dependency injected
+// Instances created with new cannot use dependency injection

 $log_service = new LogService($path, $name);

-// Instances created by Container can be dependency injected
+// Instances created with Container can use dependency injection

 $user_service = Container::get(UserService::class);

-// Instances created by Container can be dependency injected
+// Instances created with Container can use dependency injection

 $log_service = Container::make(LogService::class, [$path, $name]);

-In addition to constructor dependency injection, we can also use annotation injection.
-Continuing from the previous example, change app\controller\UserController to the following:
+In addition to constructor dependency auto-injection, you can also use attribute injection.
+Continuing with the previous example, modify app\controller\UserController as follows:

 <?php